iTchTheRightSpot/abbey/API.md

 Response:

-- 200 OK: Successfully fetched the profile details for JWT.
+- 200 OK: Successfully fetched the account details for JWT.
 - 401 Unauthorized: Missing or invalid JWT.
-- 404 Not Found: Profile not found for associated JWT.
+- 404 Not Found: Account not found for associated JWT.

 ```json
 {